fisharebest/webtrees/CONTRIBUTING.md

 * After modifying any CSS or JS files, you'll need to rebuild the files in `public/js` and `public/css`.
 You do this with the command `npm run production`.

+## Third-party libraries and compiled files in the source tree

+For historic reasons, we include certain third-party libraries and compiled files in our source tree.
+This is usually considered to be bad practice.
+We do it because we have a large number of testers and users who have become accustomed to downloading the latest source code and running it without any build step.

+We include the non-development PHP libraries from `/vendor`.
+These are created using the command `composer install --no-dev`.

+We include the compiled JS and CSS assets from `/public/{css,js}`).
+These are created using the command `npm run production`.

 ## Creating a pull request

 [TODO]